Organ, Eye and Tissue Donation

 Choosing to be an organ, eye and tissue donor is a powerful decision.

-You can give the gift of life to others by registering to be an organ donor today.
+You can give the gift of life to others by registering to be a donor today.
 Learn more about the organ donation process below.

 Hospitals are solely responsible for declaring death.
 Infinite Legacy is not involved in patient care and only has authority to proceed with organ recovery after an independent hospital doctor has declared death.
 If a patient is declared dead by a doctor(s) in a Maryland, Washington, DC or Northern Virginia hospital, the hospital will refer the patient case to Infinite Legacy, this region’s organ procurement organization (OPO).

-Infinite Legacy will check local and national registries to see if the patient is a registered organ donor.
+Infinite Legacy will check local state and national registries to see if the patient is a registered organ donor.
 If so, we will inform the family that their loved one was registered to give the gift of life to others in need of an organ, eye or tissue transplant.
-Infinite Legacy maintains a legal obligation to observe all end-of-life decisions, including donor resignation.
+Infinite Legacy has a legal obligation to honor all end-of-life decisions, including donor designation.
 The states of Maryland, Virginia and the District of Columbia recognize that registering to be an organ donor is a legally binding decision that Infinite Legacy and hospitals are required to honor after death.

 If authorization is granted either through first-person authorization or family authorization, the patients’ viable organs and tissues will be recovered by surgical teams.
 Next, an organ candidate will be selected by a computer matching system based on factors such as blood and tissue type, organ/tissue size, how sick the patient is, time spent waiting and geographic proximity to the donor hospital.

-The decision to be an organ donor does not affect having an open casket nor does it delay any funeral services.
+The decision to be an organ, eye and donor does not affect having an open casket nor does it delay any funeral services.

 What is VCA Donation?